emacsmirror/quick-fasd/README.md

 ## Usage

-Add a shortcut key for `quick-fasd-find-file`{.verbatim} and enable the `quick-fasd-mode`{.verbatim} which makes sure that opening files or directories in Emacs updates the fasd database.
+Add a shortcut key for `quick-fasd-find-file` and enable the `quick-fasd-mode` which makes sure that opening files or directories in Emacs updates the fasd database.

 ``` {.commonlisp org-language="emacs-lisp"}